 - Bayesian Statistics

 - Time Series

-DANIEL GILLEN, Associate Professor (Ph.D, University of Washington) – Research interests: Biostatistics, survival analysis methodology for modeling censored time to event data, group sequential testing, and the design and analysis of clinical trials.
+DANIEL GILLEN, Professor and Chair (Ph.D, University of Washington) – Research interests: Biostatistics, survival analysis methodology for modeling censored time to event data, group sequential testing, and the design and analysis of clinical trials.
 Primary area of interdisciplinary work is in clinical research with an emphasis in renal disease and cancer.

-WESLEY JOHNSON, Professor (Ph.D., University of Minnesota) – Research interests: Bayesian parametric, nonparametric and semiparametric methods and inference for survival analysis, longitudinal and spatial data and for diagnostic outcome data and protocols.
+WESLEY JOHNSON, Professor Emeritus (Ph.D., University of Minnesota) – Research interests: Bayesian parametric, nonparametric and semiparametric methods and inference for survival analysis, longitudinal and spatial data and for diagnostic outcome data and protocols.
 Asymptotics for Bayesian inference.
 Development of informative and partially informative prior distributions.
 Primary area of interdisciplinary work is veterinary and human epidemiology.

-HERNANDO OMBAO, Associate Professor (Ph.D., University of Michigan) – Research interests: Spatio-temporal models, time series theory and methods, signal and image processing, functional data analysis, collaborative research in neuroscience, psychiatry, cardiology, cognitive science and finance.
+HERNANDO OMBAO, Professor (Ph.D., University of Michigan) – Research interests: Spatio-temporal models, time series theory and methods, signal and image processing, functional data analysis, collaborative research in neuroscience, psychiatry, cardiology, cognitive science and finance.

 YAMING YU, Associate Professor (Ph.D, Harvard University) – Research interests: Statistical computing, Bayesian analysis, applied probability, applications of statistics to astronomy.

 ZHAOXIA YU, Associate Professor (Ph.D, Rice University) – Research interests: Genome-wide association analysis, haplotype-based analysis, gene-gene and gene-environment interactions, gene regulatory network, genetic pathway.